lukaswenzl/RomanxCMB/README.md

 ## Installation

 This code is written as a module for CosmoSIS.
+CosmoSIS can be installed in a variety of ways, a convenient option is the provided Docker installation, see https://cosmosis.readthedocs.io/en/latest/installation/docker.html

-To install it, navigate to your cosmosis folder, then clone this repo into the modules folder:
+To install this code, navigate to your cosmosis folder, then clone this repo into the modules folder:

 ```bash
 cd modules